waltzaround/waltzaround/README.md

 # Walter Lim

 O hai!
-I'm Walter, a designer from New Zealand who loves designing + building ridiculous things with experimental tech to try stuff out.
+I'm Walter, a designer from New Zealand who loves designing + building ridiculous things.
 See repos or [personal website](https://walt.online) for more info.

 ## My values
 🦄  &nbsp;&nbsp;Listen thoroughly<br>